quynh16/Naive-Bayes/README.md

 ## How It Works

+A true Bayes Optimal Classifier works by using Bayes Theorem to calculate conditional probabilities, which could then be used to make the most probable prediction for any given test object.
+However, because the Bayes Classifier requires the calculation of the probability function P(X_1, ..., X_d | C_k), where all attributes X_i of object X are all dependent on each other, and C_k is any output class, it is often infeasible implement in practice.

-Using a Naive Bayes Classifier (instead of a true Bayes Classifier), we avoid the problem of finding a complex, high-dimensional probability function P(X_1, ..., X_d | C_k), where X_i is an attribute of object X, and C_k is a specific output class.
+However, by using a Naive Bayes Classifier (instead of a true Bayes Classifier), we avoid the problem of finding the complex, high-dimensional probability functions P(X_1, ..., X_d | C_k).

 To do this, we assume that each attribute within an object X is independent of each other, allowing us to first model each attribute with a separate probability P(X_i | C_k), and then apply the product rule to find the joint probability: